The Dorilton: Co-op

 The Dorilton became a housing cooperative in 1984.
-The next year, workers began renovating the Dorilton, particularly its roof; John Wright Stephens and Jonathan Williams were hired as the renovation architects.
-Stephens and Williams repainted the eleventh-story facade in a trompe-l'œil pattern, since there was not enough money to fund the restoration of cornices on the 10th and 11th stories.
+The next year, workers began renovating the Dorilton, particularly its roof; John Wright Stevens and Jonathan Williams were hired as the renovation architects.
+Stevens and Williams repainted the eleventh-story facade in a trompe-l'œil pattern, since there was not enough money to fund the restoration of cornices on the 10th and 11th stories.
 According to a shareholder for the co-op, this was the first time that the LPC had allowed a trompe-l'œil pattern to be installed in lieu of original ornamentation.
 The restoration of the roof, which included rebuilding the cresting and dormers, was completed in 1990 at a cost of $1.5 million.
 In addition, in the late 1980s, commercial landlord Crescent Properties bought the master lease for the stores at the Dorilton's base for $2.5 million.
 Crescent planned to divide a former doughnut shop at the building's base into three smaller storefronts that paid nearly twelve times as much monthly rent.

 The exterior masonry, decorative terra-cotta work and chimneys and roof were restored in 1998 by the Walter B. Melvin architectural firm.
 The signage outside the building's storefronts was removed during the 1990s.
 During the first decade of the 21st century, interior designer Lucretia Moroni renovated the building's common spaces for $172,800.
 The project included installing new cast-iron benches in the entrance courtyard, as well as installing seats in the foyer and lobby, which had never previously had any seating areas.
 In addition, Moroni repainted the lobby's walls in pale green, complementing the courtyard's plantings, and repainted the stairways and walls in yellow.
 Among the residents of the co-op were actor Nathan Lane and newspaper publisher Arthur Sulzberger Jr..